laurencee/Livestream.Monitor/README.md

 * Change your colour theme using the theme button in settings

-TIP: You can configure what is considered a "popular stream" in the settings menu (cog icon on right of titlebar)
+**TIP**: You can configure what is considered a "popular stream" in the settings menu (cog icon on right of titlebar)

 ## Twitch features
 * Import your already followed streams for live monitoring